bodywork-ml/bodywork-core/docs/cli_reference.md

 Clones the chosen branch of a Git repository containing a Bodywork ML project and then executes the named stage.
 This is equivalent to installing all the 3rd party Python package requirements specified in the stage's `requirement.txt` file, and then executing `python NAME_OF_EXECUTABLE_PYTHON_MODULE.py` as defined in the stage's `config.ini`.
 See [Configuring Stages](user_guide.md#configuring-stages) for more information.
 The Bodywork stage-runner will be started wherever the command is called.

+!!! warning ""
-**This command is intended for use by Bodywork containers and it is not recommended for use during Bodywork project development on your local machine.**
+    This command is intended for use by Bodywork containers and it is not recommended for use during Bodywork project development on your local machine.

 ## Manage Secrets